 What does this surgery entail?

-Is an abdominoplasty a good option for me?
+Is an abdominoplasty right for me?

-What are the potential risks of abdominoplasty?
+What are some risks of abdominoplasty?

 What should I expect after an abdominoplasty?